Mxs2019/yext-answers-react/README.md

 yarn add yext-answers-react
 ```

-> This library requires @yext/answers-core as a dependency.
-Since this library is currently not public, you will need to make sure this library is cloned and built and lives in the same parent folder as the sample project.

 ### Implementation Details

 - This library is written in Typescript and too have the best experience you should use typescript as well.